What do I need to use cloth successfully?

 Where do I keep my soiled nappies?

+We recommend the use of a waterproof laundry bag to contain your soiled cloth nappies.
 The laundry bag can also be used as a liner for a lidded nappy container.
 Using a nappy bucket or pail will help to reduce odours.

 Nappy containers need not be an eyesore.
 We recommend Ubbi® nappy pails because they are made of powder-coated steel, and have rubber seals and an innovative sliding lid, to help achieve maximum odour control.
 No special liners are required, they can be fitted with any standard garbage bag or reusable cloth liner.